kemapak/javascript-fundamentals/06-Collections-Arrays-Maps-Sets/README.md

 In JavaScript arrays can be dynamic, they can grow or shrink.

-> Note: String are character arrays and the array methods, properties does apply to Strings.
+> Note: Strings are character arrays and the array methods, properties does apply to Strings.

 ## length
 JavaScript arrays size can be determined by the `length` property.
+Since JavaScript arrays are start from 0 (zero) the length is the largest index + 1.

 > Note: Remember in JavaScript array length is not a function but a property of the Array prototype.